Dispersive shock waves in periodic lattices: Dispersive hydrodynamics for the tight-binding approximation

 Given the monotonicity of the left-hand side (as a function of $k_0$), and that its domain (range) is restricted to $k\in (-\pi/2,\pi/2)$ ($\in (-0.59,0.59)$), the corresponding limited range (required for strict hyperbolicity) constrains the allowable jump $(|c^{-}|-\sqrt{\rho_0})$ that can give rise to rarefaction wave generation.
 The upper bound for the critical jump in $|c^{-}-\sqrt{\rho_0}|$ can be estimated to be $\sqrt{-\frac{2\hat{\omega}_1}{w_{11}}}E\left(\pi/4,2\right)$. {Evidently, as $\hat{\omega}_{1}$ decreases (corresponding to weaker coupling between neighboring waveguides), the critical jump also diminishes. }

-{Riemann problems for the continuum bulk NLS ($V(x)\equiv 0$ in Eq.~\eqref{eq: Periodic dNLS}) are a cannonical problem in the literature of convex, bi-directional dispersive hydrodynamics \cite{el2007theory,el1995decay,el_dispersive_2016-1}.
+{Riemann problems for the continuum bulk NLS ($V(x)\equiv 0$ in Eq.~\eqref{eq: Periodic dNLS}) are a canonical theme in the literature of convex, bi-directional dispersive hydrodynamics \cite{el2007theory,el1995decay,el_dispersive_2016-1}.
 In particular, from Riemann problems (only in the initial amplitude $|\psi(x,0)|$), an imbalance in the hydrodynamic pressure $\rho^2/2$ results, with $\rho=|\psi|^2$ being the hydrodynamic density.
 A counter-propagating rarefaction wave and a DSW pair develop across an expanding uniform-wave background (characterized by amplitude $\sqrt{\rho_0}$ and hydrodynamic velocity $k_0$), facilitating pressure equilibration (see Fig.~\ref{fig:bulk-NLS}).
-The DSW in this configuration emerges as the long-time asymptotic solution with left boundary data ($\sqrt{\rho_0},k_0$) and right boundary data ($|c^+|,0$) in the far-field.
-In particular, it regularizes the multivalued structure generated in the dispersionless limit, while maintaining a constant first Riemann invariant ($r^{(1)}$) across its profile \cite{el2007theory}.
-Accordingly, since only the second Riemann invariant varies across its profile, this structure is termed a 2-DSW.}
+The DSW in this configuration emerges as the long-time asymptotic solution with left boundary data ($\sqrt{\rho_0},k_0$) and right boundary data ($|c^+|,0$) in the far-field. {In particular, it regularizes the multivalued structure generated in the dispersionless limit, while maintaining a constant first Riemann invariant ($r^{(1)}$) across its profile \cite{el2005undular} (referred to as the 2-DSW \textit{jump} condition).} Accordingly, since only the second Riemann invariant varies across its profile, this structure is termed a 2-DSW.}

 {Next, we seek the parametric intervals in which a continuum, bulk NLS like wavepattern is obtained for the discrete tight binding model.
 To do so, we assume a 1-rarefaction wave (satisfying $r^{(2)}(k_0,\rho_0)=r^{(2)}(0,(c^{-})^2)$) and 2-DSW (satisfying $r^{(1)}(k_0,\rho_0)=r^{(1)}(0,(c^{+})^2)$) with a continuously expanding intermediate plane wave between them, characterized by amplitude $\sqrt{\rho_0}$ and one-phase wavenumber $k_0$.
 Matching these two constraints leads to the relationship